-I’ve been living in Taipei for ten years, but I never grow tired of visiting these sights.
+I’ve been living in Taipei for over ten years, but I never grow tired of visiting these sights.
 The following is my suggested Taipei 2 day itinerary that takes in Taipei’s top sights in the most efficient way possible.

 WARNING: This itinerary packs in a lot!
 If you are coming in on a long flight, or you prefer to travel slowly, then you may want to considering cutting out a thing or two.
 But I’d rather give you too much info than not enough!